 Here are issues to consider when designing a circuit for ICSP:

 This may sound obvious, but it requires some thought.
 For low volume products, the cost of an additional connector may be minor, but what connector is appropriate?
 For high volume designs, the per-unit cost must be kept to a minimum, and some complexity can be pushed onto the test fixture.
 Here are some suggestions:

 This is a 6 pin "phone" type connector.
-It's not a great connector but has the primary advantage that it is directly compatible with the Microchip ICD2.
-Some third party programmers (including some of the Embed Inc programmers) have ICD2 outputs for easy compatibility.
+It's not a great connector but has the primary advantage of being directly compatible with the Microchip ICD and other programmers.
+Some third party programmers (including some of the Embed programmers) have ICD outputs for easy compatibility.
 This type of connector is a good choice for hobby projects or prototypes where the ICSP connections will be used for debugging or frequent programming during development.
 For example, this is the connector used on the ReadyBoard-01 and ReadyBoard-02 for the main processor.

-Due to the way the standard ICD2 cable is wired, the pinout of the target connector must be flipped from the pinout of the same RJ-12 connector built into the ICD2.
-The ICD2 cable pinout is described in detail in a later section of this document.
+Due to the way the standard ICD cable is wired, the pinout of the target connector must be flipped from the pinout of the same RJ-12 connector built into the ICD.
+The ICD cable pinout is described in detail in a later section of this document.